Define rolling-window alerts

 - It's set to execute actions 'For each result.
 In this case, there should be a single result: a username with a corresponding failed password event count.

 - For Throttle? it's configured to suppress for results that have the same value of

 usernamefor an hour.
 This means that even if a user keeps making failed password attempts every few seconds you won't see more alerts triggered for that same person for another hour.

 So you start the alert and eventually user

 mpoppins makes more than 10 password attempts within the past 10 minutes.
 This triggers the alert, which sends out an email with his name and the event count to the list of recipients.
-The alert is also recorded in the Alert manager.
+The Alert manager also records the alert.
 Even though

 mpoppins keeps on making failed password attempts the throttling setting ensures that the alert won't be triggered again by matching events featuring